Welcome to our complete file on air pollution, with today a focus on nitrogen dioxide NO2.

 European directives are in agreement with the World Health Organization on this point: the average annual concentration of NO2 should not exceed 40 µg/m3.

-The aim is to protect public health.
+The objective is to protect public health.

 In this sense, there is also an hourly average concentration limit: this is 200 µg/m3.